Echocardiograms (Cardiac Ultrasound)

 What is an Echocardiogram?

 The procedure helps to check the structure of your heart and how well it is functioning.
-A cardiologist or a sonographer will carry out the procedure.
-They will adapt your care depending on your own personal needs.
+A cardiologist or a sonographer will carry out the procedure and, once completed, will adapt your care depending on the results and your own personal needs.

 An Echocardiogram usually takes 30 to 40 minutes.
-Your doctor or sonographer will place the sensor firmly against your skin and move it across your chest.
-The device works by sending out soundwaves and picking up the returning echoes.
+During the procedure, your doctor or sonographer will place the sensor firmly against your skin and move it across your chest.
+The device works by sending out sound waves and picking up the returning echoes.
 This gives a clear image of the heart which is displayed on a monitor.

 The test is not usually painful but may feel uncomfortable when the sensor is moved over your skin.
-Sometimes your doctor or sonographer may need to press quite hard – be sure to tell them if it is painful.
+Sometimes, your doctor or sonographer may need to press quite hard which could cause some discomfort or pain.
+If you experience this during the procedure, please let your doctor or sonographer know.

 Stress (exercise) Echocardiogram